larryhastings/big/README.md

     ('', '')
 ```

-is *so strange.*  How can that be right?
+It's *so strange.*  How can that be right?

 It's the same as `str.split`.
 [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse)